Päijänne

-Lake Päijänne ([ˈpæi̯jænːe]) is the second largest lake in Finland (1080 km2).
+Päijänne ([ˈpæi̯jænːe]) is the second largest lake in Finland (1080 km2).
 The lake drains into the Gulf of Finland via the Kymi River.
 The major islands are from north to south Vuoritsalo, Muuratsalo, Onkisalo, Judinsalo, Edessalo, Taivassalo, Haukkasalo, Vehkasalo, Mustassalo, Virmailansaari and Salonsaari.
 The largest island is Virmailansaari.
 The word saari means an island.
 Salo once meant a great island, nowadays it means a great forest area.

 The largest city on the shores of Päijänne is Jyväskylä in the North.
 The city of Lahti is connected to Päijänne through Lake Vesijärvi and Vääksy canal.

 An underground aqueduct, Päijänne Water Tunnel, connects the lake to Vantaa, providing the Greater Helsinki area with water.
-The deepest point in any lake in Finland is located in Päijänne (95.3 m).
+The deepest point in any lake in Finland is in Päijänne (95.3 m).

 The name of Lake Päijänne comes possibly from a Pre-Finno-Ugric substrate language.

 Transportation

 Päijänne is a famous boating, canoeing and sailing attraction.
 The 119 km long lake is connected by canals to Lake Keitele, Lake Vesijärvi and to Lake Ruotsalainen.
 Length of the open waterway for ships is 380 km.
 Construction of canals connecting Päijänne to the Baltic Sea has been discussed for decades.
 Nevertheless, the plan is still to be materialized.

 Until the 1940s Lake Päijänne was a major transportation channel in the Central Finland.
 Numerous ships transported passengers and freight between the villages and cities on the shores of Päijänne.
 Nowadays, passenger transportation is rather a tourist attraction on the lakelands than the fastest way connecting the cities and villages.
 One of the most popular passenger transportation routes in summertime is between the cities of Lahti and Jyväskylä.